-This design (sometimes referred to as a superstreet, a synchronized street or a median U-turn, among other terms) cuts by more than half the potential locations, or conflict points, where vehicles can collide.
-The design also reduces the traffic signal phases needed to move vehicles through an intersection.
+A reduced conflict intersection cuts by more than half the potential locations, or conflict points, where vehicles can collide.
+Sometimes referred to as a superstreet, a synchronized street or a median U-turn, among other terms, this design also reduces the traffic signal phases needed to move vehicles through an intersection.
 By reducing left turns, people can travel more safely and reach their destinations more quickly.

 Benefits of a Reduced Conflict Intersection

 The designs at unsignalized intersections have shown to reduce crashes by 46 percent, compared to conventional intersections.
 When the design is coupled with traffic signals, traveling through the corridor is improved by 20 percent, compared to traditional signalized intersections.

 Studies published by the Federal Highway Administration have shown the construction of medians and reduced conflict intersection designs did not hurt businesses or discourage customers from visiting the establishments.
 Managing access to a busy road results in better traffic flow, fewer crashes and a better shopping experience for customers.